abizr/Social_Media_Content_Generator/README.md

 #### 3.1.3.
 Image Idea Generation

-*   **Description:** Provides creative prompts or descriptions for images that complement the generated text post. *Note: Actual image generation (using tools like DALL-E or Stable Diffusion) would require significant computational resources and potentially higher subscription tiers.
+*   **Description:** Provides creative prompts or descriptions for images that complement the generated text post.
+Now leverages LLM for more creative and detailed image ideas. *Note: Actual image generation (using tools like DALL-E or Stable Diffusion) would require significant computational resources and potentially higher subscription tiers.
 This feature focuses on generating ideas/prompts for images, not the images themselves.*
 *   **Input Forms/Interactive Elements:**
     *   **Text Post (Display Only):** The previously generated text post will be displayed for context.
     *   **Generate Image Ideas Button (Button):** A `st.button` to trigger the idea generation.

+#### 3.1.4.
+Comprehensive Content Generation

+*   **Description:** A unified feature to generate posts, hashtags, image ideas, and a complex caption/idea package, optionally using the AI LLM for more integrated and creative output.
+*   **Input Forms/Interactive Elements:** This feature is triggered by the main 'Generate Comprehensive Content' button, utilizing the same input parameters as text post generation.

 ### 3.2.
 Content Management and History